amaranth-lang/amaranth/docs/lang.rst

    >>> a + 1
    6

-In contrast, code written in the nMigen language *describes* computations on abstract objects, like :ref:`signals <lang-signals>`, with the goal of generating a hardware *circuit* that can be simulated, synthesized, and so on. nMigen expressions are ordinary Python objects that represent parts of this circuit:
+In contrast, code written in the Amaranth language *describes* computations on abstract objects, like :ref:`signals <lang-signals>`, with the goal of generating a hardware *circuit* that can be simulated, synthesized, and so on.
+Amaranth expressions are ordinary Python objects that represent parts of this circuit:

 .. doctest::